-Have you planned the expenditure so you need borrow as little as possible?
+Have you planned the expenditure so you need to borrow as little as possible?

 Are you borrowing the cheapest possible way?

 Use the longest 0% SPENDING credit card possible.
-Always plan to repay in full well before the cheap rate ends, or rates rocket.
+Always repay in full before the cheap rate ends, or rates rocket.

 Sadly, firms go bust.
 Often wedding suppliers ask for a deposit far in advance, so if the worst happens, it's a nightmare.

 However, Section 75 laws mean if you use a credit card (not debit card, cheque or cash) to pay even partly for something costing between £100 and £30,000, the card company's jointly liable for the whole amount.